More From My Postcard Collection

 Left: Jamestown West Ferry, February 1934, before the bridge was built to the mainland.
 Right: Ice on the west shore the same day.

 Jamestown Bridge Jamestown Bridges 1999"New Jamestown Bridge...
 July 1940."
-This real photo card of the bridge was taken before it opened in August of 1940.
-A new bridge was built in 1992 alongside and access to the old (on right in 1999) removed.
+This real photo card of the bridge was taken before it opened August 5, 1940.
+A new bridge opened October 17, 1992 alongside and access to the old (on right in 1999) removed.
 On April 18, 2006 demolition was begun.

 East Ferry 1905 Left: East Ferry from a 1905 brochure put out by the New York, New Haven and Hartford Rail Road.
 This picture was probably taken about 10 years before.
 Right: a little later showing changes in the buildings.